clusterio/clusterio/docs/writing-plugins.md

 Target to broadcast this message towards.
 A value of "instance" means the event will be broadcast to all instances downstream of the target it's sent to, but not back from where it came from.
 Currently, only "instance" is supported.
-This means that sending the event to a slave from an instance will cause it to be broadcast to all instances of that slave except for the instance it came from.
+This means that sending the event to a host from an instance will cause it to be broadcast to all instances of that host except for the instance it came from.

 #### eventRequired